Location - Magnetic Island National Park, North Queensland, Australia

 Pride Rock, Nelly Bay

-These rock formations make for a perfect flat campsite overlooking Nelly Bay.
-Best accessed via Gustava Creek (alternatively via the boulder field behind the resort, locally known as Rockslides Creek).
-An old fireplace can be seen here.
-This is also a popular route to take to the summit of Mount Cook.
+These rock formations are shown as 'Pinnacles' on some topographic maps and is locally known as Mt Arua.
+It is best accessed via Gustav Creek (alternatively via the boulder field behind the resort, locally known as Rockslides Creek).
+An old fireplace can be seen at the summit of Mt Arua and it makes for a perfect flat campsite overlooking Nelly Bay.
+This is also a popular route to take to the summit of Mount Cook, the highest mountain on Magnetic Island.

 There is a historic, overgrown track to Mount Paluma.
 This summit provides views across the landscape and makes for a perfect place to enjoy lunch in the shade and breeze while taking in the views.